 What legacy does metal music have in the Alamo City?

 For more infomation on the Sunday, Oct.
 21 exhibit and presentation, click here.

-- Ruby Garza, creative director of the South Texas Museum of Pop Culture
+- Ruby Garza, creative director of the South Texas Popular Culture Center

 - Donnie Meals, Music Business program coordinator at San Antonio College